bbauska/Manhattan-Project-2.0/README.md

 Cheney), the last man to harness centralized leadership of these activities, left office.

 Whether it be Lieutenant General James Clapper, the closest thing to a Cheneyesque centralized oversight figure while serving as director of national intelligence.
-Vanavar Bush, who operated as a senior scientific figure during the 1940s and 1950s Manhattan Project 2.0.
+Vannevar Bush, who operated as a senior scientific figure during the 1940s and 1950s Manhattan Project 2.0.
 Mr. Terry Phillips who has allegedly engaged in reprisals against whistleblowers within Air Force SAP channels and Northrup Grumman or Edward C. Aldrich, who seemingly aided in the evolution of UFO programs.
 Hiding within